zsofiasomlai/pbx-group-security/content/challenges/management/MA-BR-boardroom-reporting.md

 ---
-title       : Boardroom Reporting and Dashboards key         : CP-BR skills      : Adaptability, Visualisation, Tailoring Information difficulty  : medium area        : competency
+title       : Boardroom Reporting and Dashboards key         : CO-BR skills      : Adaptability, Visualisation, Tailoring Information difficulty  : medium area        : compliance
 ---

 Detail a boardroom reporting scenario that you have led, where the individuals in the room may have less of an understanding of the subject matter.